iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 Removes the beats starting from the beat that is placed on until the end.

+## Using the Japanese Lyrics Creator Tool

+The tool can be started when there is a vocals arrangement in the project.

+1. Paste/enter the Japanese lyrics into the text box and they will be automatically hyphenated.
+2. The matching works line by line, so you may need to edit the Japanese lyrics so that the lines match the lines of the romaji lyrics.
+3. Click on the romaji syllables or the Japanese kanji/kana to combine them with the next one when necessary.
+4. Repeat this until all the lyrics are matched.

+If a syllable in the original lyrics is not matched with a Japanese word, the original syllable will be used.
+For example, if the lyrics contain some Japanese at the start and the rest of them are in English, there is no need to match the English part.

 ## Differences to the [Toolkit](https://www.rscustom.net/)

 ### Performance